Frequently Asked Questions About Surety Bonds

 - The Obligee – Is the entity that is protected by the surety bond.
 In short, the Obligee is expecting the Principal to perform a specific task.
 Often it a government agency that requires a Principal to secure a surety bond.

 - Surety Company – the company or insurance firm that issues and backs the bond.
 A Surety Company is essentially extending a line of credit to the Principal in case they fail to perform as expected.
 In the event of a "claim", a Surety Company might initially pay the claim to the Obligee, however, they expect to be fully reimbursed by the Principal.

 For a visual aid to help explain Surety Bonds, check out our Surety Bond Infographic.

-Q: How Much Does a Surety Bond Cost?
+Q: How much does a Surety Bond Cost?

 The cost of a surety bond depends on the type of bond you require.
 Be aware that some bonds are inexpensive and some are quite expensive.
 Each surety bond has its unique cost structure.
 But in general terms, surety bonds cost between 1% and 15% of the total value of the bond.
 Industries that pose an elevated risk, like construction, require construction bonds that cost up to 10% or above of the bond’s value.

-Q: Process of getting a Surety Bond?
+Q: What is the Process of Getting a Surety Bond?

 The process of getting a Surety Bond is usually very simple.
-First, you must determine the type of surety bond and dollar amount that you need.
-Next, you file an application with the Surety Company and ask for a computation of the premium (cost) of the bond.
+First, you must determine the type of surety bond and the dollar amount that you need.
+Next, you file an application with the Surety Company and ask for computation of the premium (cost) of the bond.
 After a bond premium has been determined, the Surety Company will give you a copy of the bond agreement and you will pay the premium.
 You will receive a signed copy of the agreement and an original copy of the bond together with a Power-of-Attorney from the Surety.